RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale

 To avoid overwhelming the model with unnecessarily lengthy inputs, RadOnc-GPT employs a large set of highly specific retrieval functions.
 The guiding principle is that greater function granularity reduces the volume of data returned on a per-function basis.
 In rare cases where retrieved content exceeds the maximum allowable context length, a controlled pruning strategy is applied.
 The system prompt remains intact, while prior messages are selectively truncated.
 Because all retrieval functions return results in reverse chronological order (newest first, oldest last), pruning proceeds by removing fixed-size batches of words from the ends of the oldest messages.
-After each pass, the token count is recalculated; if the context remains too long, pruning continues until the message reaches a minimum threshold, at which point the process shifts to the next oldest message.
-Messages already at or below a skip threshold are preserved until all messages fall below that limit; if the conversation still exceeds the token budget, the threshold is lowered stepwise and pruning resumes.
+After each pass, the token count is recalculated; if the context remains too long, pruning continues until the message reaches a minimum threshold, at which point the process shifts to the next oldest message in the conversation.
+If all the messages have been pruned to the threshold and the conversation still exceeds the token budget, the threshold is lowered stepwise and pruning resumes.
 For this study, parameters were set as follows: maximum conversation history = 95,000 tokens, words removed per pass = 250, minimum threshold = 10,000 tokens, and threshold decrement = 2,500 tokens.